simondiep/quiplash-js/README.md

 - host - progress bar for showing who's still voting
 - On score screen, recap the most voted answer and prompt
 - Allow players to upload images for answers
+- Keep mobile browsers from going to sleep while playing

 ### Not yet started